The Nessy Approach To Learning

 Education Should be Inclusive of all Children

-Nessy believes in the inclusiveness of education by using an individualised approach.
+Nessy believes in the inclusiveness of education by using an individualized approach.

-The whole class and whole language approach to teaching relies heavily on memorisation, but this leaves up to 20% of children behind.
+The whole class and whole language approach to teaching relies heavily on memorization, but this leaves up to 20% of children behind.